theGoodB0rg/Keyword-Planner-Extension/README.md

 5. Testing offline mode

 The extension is built with offline capabilities by default.
 Toggle "Offline Mode" in the popup to test functionality without external API calls.

+### Provider keys & BYOK
+- For development you can rely on the built-in preview allowance (three AI runs) or toggle "Use your AI key" in the sidebar to persist a BYOK token in local storage.
+- Optional: set environment variables (e.g. `GEMINI_API_KEY`, `OPENAI_API_KEY`) before running `npm run dev` or `npm run build`.
+They are consumed at build time and skipped if not defined.
+- See `PROVIDER_CONFIG.md` for proxy recommendations and key management guidance.

 ## Building for Production